-Campground work is the choice for many RVers.
-Retired full-timers enjoy the benefits of volunteer work camper positions.
-Working RVers needing to earn a living find RV park or camp jobs that pay wages.
+Campground work is right for RVers.
+Retired full-timers like the benefits of volunteer working camper positions.
+Working RVers who need to earn a living find RV park or campground jobs that pay wages.

 For couples, campground work expands their financial options.
 One person might work at the park, while another has paid employment elsewhere.
 It also makes sense to help at the park in exchange for a site while pursuing your RV-home based business.